mkalus/segrada/src/main/resources/documentation/en/run.md

 [start Segrada automatically](autostart.md).

+## Running Segrada in Docker

+You can also launch Segrada in Docker.
+Pull and rund with:

+`docker pull ronix/segrada`
+`docker run --name segrada -p 8080:8080 ronix/segrada`

 ## Deploying Segrada as Servlet

 You can deploy Segrada as WAR in a servlet container.
 This has not been tested thoroughly, yet, so help and feedback